nicferrier/cranker/README.md

-# cranker
+# Cranker

-avoid orchestration by reversing the polairty of your infrastructure.
+Avoid orchestration by reversing the polairty of your infrastructure.

 ## todo